Sacred Rock of Hunza: Lower Portion

 The lower portion is engraved by the images of Ibexes.
 These ibexes are shown in different situations, including being hunted.
 The carvings also contain Horned-Human deities playing with the ibexes.
 The carvings of the Ibexes are a proof of the ibex being an animal which holds cultural importance to Buddhists as well as to the region in ancient times.
 One of the carvings also shows the image of an ancient Chinese King.
 Some carvings show a Tibetan styled Stupa.

 Inscription mentioning Chandragupta II

 The inscription mentioning Chandragupta II of Gupta empire reads Chandra Sri Vikramaditya conquers’' with a date corresponding to 419 AD.
-If Chandra is identified with Chandragupta, it appears that Chandragupta marched through the Punjab region, and advanced up to the country of the Vahlikas, that is, Balkh in present-day Afghanistan.
-The Sanskrit inscriptions at the Sacred Rock of Hunza, written in Gupta script, mention the name Chandra.
+If Chandra is identified with Chandragupta, it appears that Chandragupta marched through the Hunza.
+The Sanskrit inscriptions at the Sacred Rock of Hunza, written in Brahmi script, mention the name Chandra.
 A few of these inscriptions also mention the name Harishena, and one particular inscription mentions Chandra with the epithet "Vikramaditya".
-Based on the identification of "Chandra" with Chandragupta, and Harishena with the Gupta courtier Harishena, these inscriptions can be considered as further evidence of a Gupta military campaign in the area.
-However, this identification is not certain, and Chandra of the Hunza inscriptions could have well been a local ruler.